Pearson-Higher-Ed/elements/docs/elements/icons.md

   <li><i class="pe-icon--bell"></i> bell</li>
 </ul>

+## Adding new icons

+In `/misc/icomoon` there is a file `how-to-add-an-icon.md` and a shell script called `icomover.sh`.
+Follow the How-to-add instructions and don't forget to add the new icon to this file (as well as the CSS necessary).

+## Using CSS to make the icon appear

 Add `pe-icon--{name}` to the icon element, where `{name}` is the icon name from the above list.

 {{#demo}}